As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Ultimate Explorer Field Guide: Rocks and Minerals (National Geographic Kids)

 TIP: Do your kids lick the rocks?
-Even professional geologist do that 🙂 Find out why they lick rocks and how to do it properly in the article below:
+Even professional geologists do that!🙂 Find out why they lick rocks and how to do it properly in the article below:

 Buy or Create Some Pet Rocks